korbu/Obsidian/Rob's Programming Notes/C++/C++ Move Semantics/Chapter 01.md

 };
 ```

-The second `push_back()` uses a new syntax introduced for move semantics. <mark>We declare the argument with two `&` and without `const`.== Such an argument is called an ***rvalue reference***.
+The second `push_back()` uses a new syntax introduced for move semantics. ==We declare the argument with two `&` and without `const`.== Such an argument is called an ***rvalue reference***.

 "Ordinary references" that have only one `&` are now called ***lvalue references***.
 That is, in both calls we pass the value to be inserted by reference.

 However, the difference is as follows:

 * With `push_back(const T&)`, we promise not to modify the passed value.
-This function is called when the <mark>caller still needs the passed value==.
+This function is called when the ==caller still needs the passed value==.

-* With `push_back(T&&)`, <mark>the implementation can modify the passed argument (therefore it is not const) to "steal" the value==.
+* With `push_back(T&&)`, ==the implementation can modify the passed argument (therefore it is not const) to "steal" the value==.
 The semantic meaning is still that the new element receives the value of the passed argument but we can use an optimized implementation that moves the value into the vector.
-    * This function is called <mark>when the caller no longer needs the passed value==.
+    * This function is called ==when the caller no longer needs the passed value==.
 The implementation has to ensure that the passed argument is still in a valid state.
 However, the value may be changed.
 Therefore, after calling this, the caller can still use the passed argument as long as the caller does not make any assumption about its value.

 ### 1.2.2 Using the Move Constructor